Your Harvard University Student Health Program (HUSHP) coverage is impacted when taking a leave of absence (LOA) or withdrawing (WD) from Harvard.

 If your parents have health insurance coverage, you may qualify to enroll under their policy.

 In very limited cases, we may grant an extension beyond the four months of leave of absence/withdrawal coverage.

 All students, including international students, who intend to reside in Massachusetts during their leave of absence/withdrawal, may purchase coverage through the MA Health Connector.
 In these cases, we do not approve an extension of coverage.
-We will notify the student with a decision on the appeal.
-If approved, payment is required within 10 business days.

 To Extend Coverage: